mikecwikielnik/Python/README.md

 # Python

-Python samples that are self-taught.
+Hi!

+This repository is to showcase my Python coding samples and various projects.